projectsophon/hardhat-diamond-abi/README.md

     └── FacetB.sol
 ```

-Now, when you can use `npx hardhat compile` to compile your contracts, a new ABI will exist in your artifacts.
+Now, when you use `npx hardhat compile` to compile your contracts, a new ABI will exist in your artifacts.

 ```
 j:~/best_dapp_ever/ $ tree